Data β

 ... | Asset.GMRoom | Additional rooms.
 Accepts any number of arguments |

-// Removes data for rmLevelCastle:
+// Removes data for rmLevelCastle

 RoomLoader.DataRemove(rmLevelCastle);

-// Removes data for rmLevelPlains, rmLevelForest and rmLevelCliffs:
+// Removes data for rmLevelPlains, rmLevelForest and rmLevelCliffs

 RoomLoader.DataRemove(rmLevelPlains, rmLevelForest, rmLevelCliffs); .DataRemoveArray() β